These are the tobacco rules you must comply with

 To further discourage smoking, the government is introducing more new tobacco regulations in 2024.
 These include a ban on flavoured e-cigarettes and online sales of tobacco.
 Excise duty has also gone up.

-The Dutch government introduces more and more measures to reduce the number of smokers.
+The Dutch government introduces new measures every year to reduce the number of smokers.
 Read below what that means for your business.

 Measures in 2023-2024